 The idea behind timeouts is that they prevent blocked or unresponsive users from clogging the system.

-Whenever you get blocked by Ingress, your device is set to automatically try again.
+Whenever you get blocked by the Ingress timeout stream id, your device is set to automatically try again.

 If enough users are stuck in Ingress and repeatedly retrying connection attempts, everything gets bogged down.

 In essence, the timeout message is saying that you can’t establish a connection (in this case because of Ingress), and your device is not allowed to keep trying.
 Note that this is not a permanent issue.

 By the time you see the timeout message, your device has been booted from the connection queue.

 You can simply tell the device to connect again, and it will go through the whole protocol all over.